The Commission of Government, 1934-1949

 On 16 February 1934 the Commission of Government was sworn in, ending responsible government, and beginning a new chapter in Newfoundland's constitutional history.
 The Commission consisted of seven persons appointed by the British government.
 No elections took place, and no legislature was convened, for the next 15 years.

-The Appropriation of Commissioners
+The Appointment of Commissioners

 Three Commissioners from Britain were given the senior departments that had the greatest relevance to reviving the economy and balancing the government's budget: Natural Resources, Public Utilities, and Finance.
 Newfoundlanders were appointed as Commissioners for Justice, Public Health and Welfare, and Home Affairs and Education.
 The governor acted as chairman.
 Each of the six Commissioners voted upon measures which the governor would sign into law.